-This is a great salad on its own as an appetizer, or as a side dish with meat or fish.
+This Warm Chickpea Salad is great on its own as an appetizer, or as a side dish with meat or fish.
 I have even used it as sauce for spaghetti, and as a topper for toasted whole-wheat baguette slices.
-Every which way, it is good.
-If you can, use home cooked chickpeas – they taste so much better.
+Every which way, it’s good.
+Cooked tomatoes are rich in lycopene, which has been linked to risk reduction for prostate cancer (AICR), and chickpeas are nutritious little powerhouses, rich in phytonutrients, minerals and the fiber that we all need to keep our systems healthy.
+If you can, use home cooked chickpeas they taste so much better.
 If you are using canned chickpeas make sure to rinse them off to get rid of extra sodium.

 1. Heat the olive oil over a medium high heat in a sauté pan or large frying pan.
 Add the red pepper and the garlic.
 Cook until the garlic starts to turn golden, then add the shallots.
 Cook until the shallots have softened and started to take color, about 8 minutes.
 They should not be burned, just golden.